Business Integrity Program in Africa

-Numerous African governments have taken a demand-side approach to tackling corruption with legislation that cracks down on the recipients of bribes: politicians, public servants and employees of state-owned enterprises.
-However, simply “naming and shaming” or toughening individual legal sanctioning is bound to be insufficient as it ignores the suppliers and facilitators of such illicit transactions.
-As long as the private sector has willing payers who believe that bribes, kickbacks, and other forms of fraud are an inevitable cost to doing business in Africa, there will be little change to these corrupt practices that disenfranchise and complicate business on the continent.
+Until now, the efforts to reduce corruption in Africa has placed responsibility on governments and on civil society organizations through regulation of the behavior of public officers or through various transparency initiatives and naming and shaming the recipients of bribes: politicians, public servants and employees of state-owned enterprises.
+This focus on the demand-side of corruption has left the supply-side which are businesses and investors in Africa quite passive in the efforts to tackle corruption creating a vulnerability in the business environment that makes businesses both enablers, facilitators, and yet victims of corruption.
+As long as the private sector has willing bribe payers who believe that bribes, kickbacks, and other forms of fraud are an inevitable cost to doing business in Africa, there will be little change to these corrupt practices that disenfranchise and complicate business on the continent.

 To reverse this trend, CIPE and the members of the ABIN, believe that businesses are capable of preventing corruption and increasing transparency, accountability and integrity in the business environment of their countries.
 Therefore the goal of ABIN is to empower businesses by raising awareness, providing access to compliance resources and tools, building capacity, and creating networks of like-minded businesses and professionals.

 As African economies are continuing to integrate into global markets, this opens new opportunities to strengthen business integrity and gain a business advantage as they present low risk for Western companies such as US companies in complying with the FCPA and other extra territorial anti-corruption laws.